jbcodeforce/aws-studies/docs/playground/gettingstarted.md

 ## Deploying Apache HTTP on EC2

-Create a EC2 t2.micro instance with AWS Linux, a public IP address, a security group with SSH enabled and HTTP on port 80.
+Create a EC2 t2.micro instance with AWS Linux, a public IP address, a security group with SSH enabled from anywhere and HTTP on port 80 accessible from the internet.
+Associate the EC2 with a Key Pair  so we can do SSH on the instance (and download the .pem file).
+The free tier is elligible to 30 GB of disk.
 Under the `Advanced details` section, add the following `bash` script in the `User Data` field:

 ```shell
 #!/bin/bash